 The Group has established standards, processes, roles and responsibilities for the Group's arrangements of services to be provided by unaffiliated third parties.
 Outsourcing arrangements are supported by individual contracts and/or service level agreements.
-Before an outsourcing arrangement is entered into, the Group assesses the impact of the proposed arrangement, including reviewing the qualifications of the service provider.
-For all material outsourcing arrangements based on the size and criticality of service, the Group applies the following due diligence and selection criteria.
+When utilizing third parties, the Group remains responsible for discharging of its obligations.